Electron cloud design for Rydberg multi-qubit gates

-\paragraph{Comparing Rydberg-Fermi with Rydberg-Dipolar schemes --} In Rydberg-dipolar schemes the interaction between two or multiple atoms requires Rydberg population in every single atom.
-This results in competing requirements i.e. to preserve the lattice trapping against strong dipolar interaction, to overcome or preserve the blockade, and to not exciting the neighboring Rydberg levels \cite{Saf05,Ise11,Zha12,The16,Kha20}.
-With our new approach, interactions of two or multiple atoms are carried out by exciting a single atom to the Rydberg state.
-The system thus operates at a different regime of energy hierarchy without the mentioned rivalry in Rydberg-dipolar systems.
-In terms of scalability, this allows significant compressing of the quantum processor (i.e. the atomic lattice) size with inter-atomic distances equivalent to half Leroy radius.
-From the operation side, eliminating the competing population rotation errors mentioned above and limiting the Rydberg decaying population to a single atom makes the Rydberg-Fermi scheme appealing for single-step multi-qubit operations.
-Furthermore, the absence of intra-component interaction eliminates the unwanted phase errors in multi-qubit gates.
+The Rydberg-Fermi scheme is especially appealing for {\it fast} multi-qubit operations.
+In an architecture of one vrs many qubits, the presence/absence of inter/intra component interaction paves the way for the implementation of C$_k$-NOT \cite{Ise11,Bet18,Kha20,Shi18} and C-NOT$^k$ \cite{Kha20} gates in minimal pulse steps as well as direct operation in logical basis \cite{Khaz22Log}.
+In Rydberg-dipolar schemes, the fast operation is carried out by exciting all $k$ control atoms in $\ket{0_c}$ state to the Rydberg level followed by target Rydberg rotation \cite{Ise11,Shi18,Kha20}.
+This results in competing requirements i.e. to preserve the lattice trapping against strong dipolar interaction, to overcome/preserve the blockade between inter/intra components, and to not excite the neighboring Rydberg levels \cite{Saf05,Ise11,Zha12,The16,Bet18,Kha20}.
+In the Rydberg-Fermi approach, multi-qubit operations are carried out by exciting a single atom to the Rydberg state.
+The system thus operates the many-body interaction at a different regime of energy hierarchy without the mentioned rivalry in Rydberg-dipolar systems.
+Furthermore, the absence of intra-component interaction eliminates the unwanted phase errors in multi-qubit gates, see the App.~C.